Skip to Main Content

 The following statements describe Concordia University’s transfer credit policies:

-• Associate of Arts (AA) and the Associate of Science (AS) degrees that meet the CSU General Education Breadth requirements
+5. Associate of Arts (AA) and the Associate of Science (AS) degrees that meet the Cal-GETC requirements or CSU General Education Breadth requirements for degrees completed prior to Fall 2025.

-• Course requirements for the IGETC, CSU General Education Breadth, ADT, DTA, comparable transfer certifications and the AA and AS degrees must be completed prior to matriculating to Concordia.
+3. Course requirements for the IGETC, CSU General Education Breadth, Cal-GETC, ADT, comparable transfer certifications, and the AA and AS degrees must be completed prior to matriculating to Concordia.
 Official certifications and degrees must be submitted upon completion of all required courses.
 Deadlines to submit verification or a petition for verification to Concordia are October 15 for fall semester and March 15 for the spring semester of the academic year a student matriculates to Concordia.
-Upon verification, Concordia’s general education requirements are waived except for the required Enduring Questions & Ideas core courses and theology courses.
+Upon verification, Concordia’s general education requirements are waived except for the required Enduring Questions & Ideas core courses (CPHI 200 and CTHL 200) and theology courses.

-• Non-transferable courses (including developmental courses such a pre-college level math or writing, or vocational-training courses) as indicated by the institution’s course numbering and/or course description will not be accepted for transfer credit.
+• Non-transferable courses are indicated by the institution’s course numbering and/or course description (i.e., developmental courses such a pre-college level courses in math or writing or vocational-training courses) and will not be accepted for transfer credit.

 • If a student has attempted a course more than once, only the most recent grade will be used for credit review.
 All other attempts will be considered “repeats” and will transfer no credit.
 Transfer courses will be identified as repeats if they meet the following criteria: